-He has entered 25 World Champions in total and won a staggering 14 of them.
+He entered 29 World Champions in total and won a staggering 14 of them.
 He’s been runner up 5 times from his 19 finals, which is an incredible strike rate.
-To put that into content, the next best on the list is the three-time winner Michael van Gerwen before the two-time winners, Gary Anderson, Adrian Lewis and John Part.
+To put that into content, the next best on the list is the three-time winner Michael van Gerwen before the two-time winners, Peter Wright, Gary Anderson, Adrian Lewis and John Part.
 It’s likely that Taylor’s record of 14 PDC World Championship titles will never be broken.
-It’s probably worth noting that he’s also won two world titles on the BDO tour, before making the switch across.
+It’s probably worth noting that he’s also won two world titles on the BDO tour, before making the switch to the PDC.

-In the same year, van Gerwen was also able to produce the highest tournament average with 106.32 en route to his second World Championship title.
+In the same year, van Gerwen was also able to produce the highest tournament average with 106.32 en route to his second world title.

 |Name||Nationality||Titles||Finals||First Tile||Last Title|